aa24222/booktracker/README.md

 ## Future Plans

 - Convert book cover images into **pixel art**.
-- Develop a **full-stack frontend** using React for a cozy, interactive bookshelf experience.
+- Develop a **full-stack frontend** using React for an nteractive bookshelf experience.